Old Norse religion: Iconography and imagery

-The most widespread religious symbol in the Viking Age Old Norse religion was Mjöllnir, the hammer of Thor.
+The most widespread religious symbol in the Viking Age Old Norse religion was Mjölnir, the hammer of Thor.
 This symbol first appears in the ninth century and might be a conscious response to the symbolism of the Christian cross.
-Although found across the Viking world, Mjöllnir pendants are most commonly found in graves from modern Denmark, south-eastern Sweden, and southern Norway; their wide distribution suggests the particular popularity of Thor.
-When found in inhumation graves, Mjöllnir pendants are more likely to be found in women's graves than men's.
+Although found across the Viking world, Mjölnir pendants are most commonly found in graves from modern Denmark, south-eastern Sweden, and southern Norway; their wide distribution suggests the particular popularity of Thor.
+When found in inhumation graves, Mjölnir pendants are more likely to be found in women's graves than men's.
 Earlier examples were made from iron, bronze, or amber, although silver pendants became fashionable in the tenth century.
 This may have been a response to the growing popularity of Christian cross amulets.

 The two religious symbols may have co-existed closely; one piece of archaeological evidence suggesting that this is the case is a soapstone mould for casting pendants discovered from Trengården in Denmark.
-This mould had space for a Mjöllnir and a crucifix pendant side by side, suggesting that the artisan who produced these pendants catered for both religious communities.
+This mould had space for a Mjölnir and a crucifix pendant side by side, suggesting that the artisan who produced these pendants catered for both religious communities.
 These have typically been interpreted as a protective symbol, although may also have had associations with fertility, being worn as amulets, good-luck charms, or sources of protection.
 However, around 10 per cent of those discovered during excavation had been placed on top of cremation urns, suggesting that they had a place in certain funerary rituals.

 Gods and goddesses were depicted through figurines, pendants, fibulas, and as images on weapons.
-Thor is usually recognised in depictions by his carrying of Mjöllnir.
+Thor is usually recognised in depictions by his carrying of Mjölnir.
 Iconographic material suggesting other deities are less common than those connected to Thor.
 Some pictorial evidence, most notably that of the picture stones, intersects with the mythologies recorded in later texts.
 These picture stones, produced in mainland Scandinavia during the Viking Age, are the earliest known visual depictions of Norse mythological scenes.
 It is nevertheless unclear what function these picture-stones had or what they meant to the communities who produced them.

 Oðinn has been identified on various gold bracteates produced from the fifth and sixth centuries.

 Some figurines have been interpreted as depictions of deities.
 The Lindby image from Skåne, Sweden is often interpreted as Oðinn because of its missing eye; the bronze figurine from Eyrarland in Iceland as Thor because it holds a hammer.
 A bronze figurine from Rällinge in Södermanland has been attributed to Freyr because it has a big phallus, and a silver pendant from Aska in Östergötland has been seen as Freya because it wears a necklace that could be Brisingamen.

 Another image that recurs in Norse artwork from this period is the valknut (the term is modern, not Old Norse).
 These symbols may have a specific association with Oðinn, because they often accompany images of warriors on picture stones.